9/22/14

 And this is the house my daddy grew up in.
 A four-room house with no running water.

 What’s even more impressive to me than the significant leap my dad has taken from his humble beginnings, is that when we were there, the only emotion he seemed to be experiencing was joy as he described to me the inside.
 It was like he was walking through the rooms as they were seventy years ago, outlining for me where everything was.
 He remembers only a loving home, not the humble shack we were standing in front of.
+Dang, y’all gonna make me cry!

-Dang, y’all gonna make me cry… ANYWAY we were able to find THE COOLEST stuff!
+ANYWAY... we were able to find THE COOLEST stuff!
 I had a hard time settling on what I wanted.
 I wanted all of it but knew I was limited on space to store these things so I chose old painted boards in both yellow and red, what we think was once an old desktop and an old white cupboard door.
-I dropped daddy and the wood off at his house and not even two hours later he called and said he was on his way to my house – he’d already cut everything and nailed them together into the size I needed.

 On to the food!
-So, I know a lot of you are going to want to turn your nose up to this one because it uses imitation crab {GASP!} but I never have understood why imitation crab got such a bad rep. It’s not crab… right.
+So, I know some of you are going to turn your nose up to this one because it uses imitation crab {GASP!} but I never have understood why imitation crab got such a bad rep. It’s not crab… right.
 Got that.
 But that doesn't mean it’s not yummy.
 It’s made out of fish.
 Granted, they process the hang out of and then shape it into the little pieces but hello?
 What do you think lunchmeat is?
 When was the last time you saw a square ham or round turkey breast?
 Same deal, Lucille.

 I love to make this stuff to have with crackers, serve on a nice crusty roll or to stuff pita with.
 If you’re in the habit of making tuna salad for lunches and the like, try this as an alternative.
 And I've yet to serve it to guests that it didn't all get gobbled up.